Skip to main content

 Introduction

-You only need a box with a button and a Radio dongle.
+You only need a box with a button and a Radio Dongle.
 That's why the basic HARDWARIO Start Set is perfect.

 Download the firmware